Sang-Buster/AeroLex-Logger/README.md

 - Audio data processed locally only
 - Consider disk encryption for sensitive environments
 - Regular log rotation recommended
+- Self-signed SSL certificates are for local development only

 ## 🆘 Support